raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 right_sensor.when_no_line = robin.forward
 ~~~

-**Note:** Unlike calling these methods during a program, when using events you should make sure not to put brackets after the method name.
+**Note:** Unlike calling these methods during a program, when using events, you should make sure not to put brackets after the method name.
 You are providing a reference to the method, not calling it.
 The event only needs you to provide the method name; when the event happens it will find the method and call it.
 If you include brackets with the method, it will be called immediately.

 ### Ensuring the program doesn't run forever